DMind Benchmark: Toward a Holistic Assessment of LLM Capabilities across the Web3 Domain

 While these general benchmarks offer invaluable insights, they often do not explicitly address the specialized demands of niche domains.
 This limitation has spurred the creation of domain-specific benchmarks to rigorously evaluate models in specialized areas.
-For instance, in the medical field, MedQA \cite{jin2021disease}, MultiMedQA \cite{singhal2023large}, and MedMCQA \cite{pal2022medmcqa} examine medical knowledge and diagnostic reasoning.
-Similarly, finance has seen benchmarks like FinBen \cite{chen2023finben} and FinEval \cite{zhang2023fineval} for assessing the understanding of financial concepts and analytical capabilities.
-Other notable examples include LegalBench \cite{guha2023legalbench} for legal reasoning, CyberBench \cite{wang2023cyberbench} for cybersecurity knowledge, and SafetyBench \cite{zhang2023safetybench} for evaluating model safety in critical scenarios.
+For instance, in the medical field, MedQA \cite{jin2024disease}, MultiMedQA \cite{singhal2023large}, and MedMCQA \cite{pal2022medmcqa} examine medical knowledge and diagnostic reasoning.
+Similarly, finance has seen benchmarks like FinBen \cite{chen2024finben} and FinEval \cite{zhang2025fineval} for assessing the understanding of financial concepts and analytical capabilities.
+Other notable examples include LegalBench \cite{guha2023legalbench} for legal reasoning, CyberBench \cite{wang2024cyberbench} for cybersecurity knowledge, and SafetyBench \cite{zhang2024safetybench} for evaluating model safety in critical scenarios.
 Recently, further efforts have emerged to stress-test model robustness and safety, such as RAS-Eval \cite{fu2025ras} for real-world agent security evaluation and TRIDENT \cite{hui2025trident} for benchmarking safety in finance, medicine, and law.
-Despite these advancements, to the best of our knowledge, a benchmark specifically for evaluating LLM capabilities within the Web3 domain—characterized by its technical intricacies, interdisciplinary nature, and critical security considerations—has been notably absent, with the very recent DMind Benchmark \cite{huang2025dmind} being among the first attempts to fill this gap.
+Despite these advancements, to the best of our knowledge, a benchmark specifically for evaluating LLM capabilities within the Web3 domain—characterized by its technical intricacies, interdisciplinary nature, and critical security considerations—has been notably absent.